opentensor/developer-docs/docs/getting-started/installation.md

 python3 -m pip install --upgrade bittensor
 ```

+## Developer reference

+For a full developer reference, see the [Bittensor SDK section](../bt-api-ref.md).

 ## Install on macOS and Linux

 You can install Bittensor on your local machine in either of the following ways. **Make sure you verify your installation after you install**.